-The two nobles strode into the middle of the sandy arena.
+The two nobles strode into the middle of the sandy area.
 The king was quick to disrobe leaving him in his under garments.
-Terbino was not wearing the usual royal robes; instead he had on casual higher class garments.
-They were unlikely to restrict his movement.
-Vertico was quite bulky for a king and even more so for a man his age.
+Terbino was not wearing the usual royal robes; instead he had on casual higher class garments that were unlikely to restrict his movement.
+The king was quite bulky for a man of his nobility and even more so for a man of his age.
 Usually time would weather away muscle tone but it seemed he was lucky enough to escape that process.

-"It will be interesting to see how the sword moves have changed since I was classed there," he commented happily.
+"It will be interesting to see how the sword moves have changed since I was classed," he commented happily.

 Ianolus soon emerged holding a rusty sharp axe and two duelling swords.
 He limped over to the two royal men.

 "If I see any stupid moves...
 I'll take these off you in a second," he warned.

 "What's the axe for Ian?"
 Vertico questioned with genuine interest.
 Ian's eyes narrowed.

 "My name is Ianolus, Vertico.
 And this axe... it's to make sure you two stay safe from any possible assassination attempts," he replied gruffly.
 The king gave a small chuckle but quickly converted it into a cough.

 Both royal men simultaneously grabbed their weapons and inspected them.
 The edges were spurred and several millimetres thick, it would be incredibly hard to cut anything with them.
 The points were rounded off to the shape of a typical gold coin.
 With the force of two trolls it might be possible to skewer a sack of grain but otherwise these weapons could only cause bruises.